Granulomatosis with polyangiitis

-Granulomatosis with polyangiitis (GPA), previously known as Wegener's granulomatosis (WG), is a rare long-term systemic disorder that involves the formation of granulomas and inflammation of blood vessels (vasculitis).
-It is a form of vasculitis that affects small- and medium-size vessels in many organs but most commonly affects the upper respiratory tract, lungs and kidneys.
+Granulomatosis with polyangiitis (GPA), formerly known as Wegener's granulomatosis (WG), after German Nazi physician Friedrich Wegener, is a rare, long-term, systemic disorder that involves the formation of granulomas and inflammation of blood vessels (vasculitis).
+It is an autoimmune disease and a form of vasculitis that affects small- and medium-sized vessels in many organs, but most commonly affects the upper respiratory tract, lungs, and kidneys.
 The signs and symptoms of GPA are highly varied and reflect which organs are supplied by the affected blood vessels.
 Typical signs and symptoms include nosebleeds, stuffy nose and crustiness of nasal secretions, and inflammation of the uveal layer of the eye.
-Damage to the heart, lungs and kidneys can be fatal.
+Damage to the heart, lungs, and kidneys can be fatal.

 The cause of GPA is unknown.
-Genetics have been found to play a role in GPA though the risk of inheritance appears to be low.
+Genetics has a role in GPA, though the risk of inheritance appears to be low.

 GPA treatment depends on the severity of the disease.
-Severe disease is typically treated with a combination of immunosuppressive medications such as rituximab or cyclophosphamide and high-dose corticosteroids to control the symptoms of the disease and azathioprine, methotrexate, or rituximab to keep the disease under control.
+Severe disease is typically treated with a combination of immunosuppressive medications such as rituximab or cyclophosphamide and high-dose corticosteroids to control the symptoms of the disease, and azathioprine, methotrexate, or rituximab to keep the disease under control.
 Plasma exchange is also used in severe cases with damage to the lungs, kidneys, or intestines.

-The number of new cases of GPA each year is estimated to be 2.1–14.4 new cases per million people in Europe.
+The number of new cases of GPA each year is estimated to be between 2.1 and 14.4 new cases per million people in Europe.
 GPA is rare in Japanese and African-American populations but occurs more often in people of Northern European descent.
-GPA is estimated to affect 3 cases per 100,000 people in the United States and equally affects men and women.
+GPA is estimated to affect three cases per 100,000 people in the United States and affects men and women equally.
+GPA has infrequently been reported in minors.

 Signs and symptoms

 Initial signs are highly variable, and diagnosis can be severely delayed due to the nonspecific nature of the symptoms.
-In general, irritation and inflammation of the nose is the first sign in most people.
+In general, irritation and nasal inflammation are the first signs in most people.
 Involvement of the upper respiratory tract, such as the nose and sinuses, is seen in nearly all people with GPA.
-Typical signs and symptoms of nose or sinus involvement include crusting around the nose, stuffiness, nosebleeds, runny nose, and saddle-nose deformity due to a hole in the septum of the nose.
+Typical signs and symptoms of nose or sinus involvement include crusting around the nose, stuffiness, nosebleeds, runny nose, and "saddle-nose" deformity due to a hole in the septum of the nose.
 Inflammation of the outer layers of the eye (scleritis and episcleritis) and conjunctivitis are the most common signs of GPA in the eye; involvement of the eyes is common and occurs in slightly more than half of people with the disease.